 addressing individual behaviour concerns and incidents considering the child’s SEN and disabilities.

 recognising and having in place additional support for example to teach, advise, mentor and support children with SEND from online harms, hoaxes, bullying, grooming and radicalisation and enable them to have confidence and the ability to stay safe online, either in the academy or outside the academy environment.

-Confirm here any additional arrangements you have for safeguarding children with SEND in your academy and any additional policies which need to link to your child protection policy e.g. lifting and handling, transporting of children, personal care, management of medication etc.

 Identifying Concerns